syncfusion-content/blazor-docs/blazor/datagrid/column-rendering.md

 ## Complex data generation

-The Syncfusion&reg; DataGrid component allows you to achieve complex data binding by using the dot (.) operator in the  column.field.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> DataGrid component allows you to achieve complex data binding by using the dot (.) operator in the  column.field.
 This feature is particularly useful when dealing with nested or complex data structures.

 ### Using local data